Luxury Without Attitude

 9 W Boston

-Standing tall in the theater district the W Hotel's close to the Common location brings you to the center of the city and all of the action.
-Offering modern elegance, inside and out, this theater district hotel makes for sweet dreams in a space unlike most.
-Forgoing full walls in favor or curtained areas, you won't be divided form the one you love, instead, you'll truly come together in a space made for sharing.
+Standing tall in the theater district the W Hotel's close to the common location brings to the center of the city and all the action.
+The W's glass exterior is truly spectacular to see.
+Offering modern elegance, inside and out, this theater district hotel makes for sweet dreams.
+Where to eat pre-show?
 Dine at Market-the W's fabulous restaurant.
 If you find yourself in need of post theater drinks head the W Lounge where the scene will not disappoint.
-If all that fun has you a little run down, make an appointment at Bliss Spa before heading home; an alternative to the typical (shall I say snotty) spa, this escape has a focus on fun and inspires whimsical romance.
+If all that fun has you a little run down, make an appointment at Bliss Spa before heading home; an alternative to the typical (shall I say snotty) spa, this high end escape has a focus on fun.
+The W is a hip place for a fabulous stay.

 8 Nine Zero Hotel - a Kimpton Hotel